-- What is the history of the program and the goals? - What significant accomplishments have been achieved by this organization or individual?
-What makes them unique or innovative? - How can this project be replicated?
+- What is the history of the program or project and the goals? - What is unique or innovative about the nominee's accomplishments? - What about this program/project was particularly "outstanding" or "innovative"?
+How did the person/organization go "above and beyond? - How can this project be replicated?
 Is it sustainable long term?
 What are the benefits to the materials management community? - What waste, materials, toxics or environmental impacts were prevented, reduced, reused or recycled?
-What measures were used to monitor success and why?
+What measures were used to monitor success and why? - Was a cultural or economic DEI consideration made and effectively accounted for?

-- Was a cultural or economic DEI consideration made and effectively accounted for? - Has the program increased public awareness and participation in sustainable materials management in Oregon?
-Did it take an inclusive approach? - Has the program created opportunities for historically underserved or marginalized communities?
+• Has the program increased public awareness and participation in sustainable materials management in Oregon?
+Did it take an inclusive approach?
+Has the program created opportunities for historically underserved or marginalized communities?